dyne/Zenroom/README.md

 Designed, written and maintained by Denis "Jaromil" Roio.

-With contributions by Ivan J., Puria Nafisi Azizi, Jordi Coscolla.
+With contributions by Ivan J., Puria Nafisi Azizi, Jordi Coscolla and Christian Espinoza.

 Special thanks to Francesca Bria for leading the DECODE project and to George Danezis, Ola Bini, Mark de Villiers and Alberto Sonnino for their expert reviews.